ioanahulpus/cocospa/README.md

 }' http://demaq3.informatik.uni-mannheim.de:8080/complexity
 ```

+<a name="python"></a>
 ### python Example
 Using curl from the command line might not be optimal in case we want to automate a process or call the API for multiple texts to get the comparisons.
 In the directory *scripts*, we provide some python3 scripts that can be helpfull to call the API on arbitrary texts and reproduce our results.
+Depending on whether the API is run locally or not and whether the redis cache has been instantiated previously, it might take a few seconds to get a response from the API.
+So please be patient.

 #### 1. Install requirements
 ```bash
 	pip3 install -r scripts/requirements.txt
 ```
-#### 2. Call the API
-Depending on whether the API is run locally or not and whether the redis cache has been instantiated previously, it might take a few seconds to get a response from the API.
-So please be patient.

-##### 2.1 Run complexity assesment on a file
+#### 2. Run complexity assesment on a file
 Calling the API on a single file, simplified (\*.sim) and complex wikipedia (\*.com) can be done by providing the file path to *call_file.py* script.
 ```bash
 python3 scripts/call_file.py data/examples/Gambling.sim http://demaq3.informatik.uni-mannheim.de:8080/complexity